zendframework/zend-expressive-authentication/docs/book/v1/user-repository.md

 ### PDO service name

 As an alternative, you can provide a service name instead of PDO connection parameters.
-In such a case, the `dsn`,  parameter can be omitted:
+In such a case, the `dsn` parameter can be omitted:

 ```php
 return [